Moving ClickHouse to Another Server

 • –delete: remove files from the destination that don’t exist on the source.

 If you plan to run several replicas on a new cluster, rsync data to all of them.
 To save the performance of production servers, you can copy data to 1 new replica and then use it as a source for others.
-However, you can start from a single replica and add more after switching.
+You can start with a single replica and add more after switching, but it will take more time afterward, as additional replicas need to pull all the data.

 Add –bwlimit=100000 to preserve the performance of the production cluster while copying a lot of data.